ganton000/ganton000/README.md

 My name is George Anton.
 I've graduated from CUNY-City College with a M.S. in Mathematics.
 I am a Software Engineer at [Cognizant](https://www.cognizant.com/us/en) and reside in New York City.
 My interests lie in automation, NLP, data engineering and full-stack web/mobile app development.
 I currently spend a lot of time working on DevOps related projects on the Cloud, mainly using AWS services.
 On my free time, I enjoy reading up on Networking concepts as well as System Design/Architecture.
 I also love doing puzzles on [HackerRank](https://www.hackerrank.com/ganton000) and playing [Chess](https://www.chess.com/member/anton-d4e4)!

 - 🌱 I’m currently learning C++ & Docker.
-- 📚 Goals for Summer 2023: Complete AWS Solutions Architect Certification and learn a low level language.
+- 📚 Goals by end of 2023: Complete AWS Solutions Architect Certification, Learn Data Structures & Algorithms & System Design Concepts.

 Feel free to connect and reach out to me on [LinkedIn](https://www.linkedin.com/in/ganton000/) <br>
 Also, follow me on [Medium](https://medium.com/@georgeanton000) where I blog about AWS, Python/NodeJs and Math related concepts!